 The Resource Manager for northern Victoria today updated the 2017/18 seasonal determinations.

-The seasonal determination in the Murray system remains unchanged at 100 per cent HRWS and the Bullarook system remains at 100 per cent HRWS and 100 per cent LRWS.
+The seasonal determinations in the Murray, Goulburn and Loddon systems remain unchanged at 100 per cent HRWS.
+The Broken and Bullarook systems remain at 100 per cent HRWS and 100 per cent LRWS.

-“Closure of the shortfall during 2017/18 will depend on the reduction of current commitments and improved inflows to increase resources.”
+“The closure of the shortfalls in these systems during 2017/18 will depend on further resource improvement through the reduction of current commitments and strong storage inflows.”

 |Water System||High-Reliability Water Share||Low-Reliability Water Share|

-Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in the Murray system below 50 per cent.
-Following the declaration of a low risk of spill in the Murray system on November 10, the trade limit allows 200 GL of net trade from New South Wales to Victoria.
+Allocation trade from New South Wales to Victoria is limited to the lesser of a volume that keeps the risk of spill in the Murray system below 50 per cent (currently 300 GL) or a net annual volume of 200 GL.
+The trade limit currently allows 200 GL of net trade from New South Wales to Victoria.

-The Goulburn system’s inter-valley trade (IVT) account owes about 266 GL to the Murray system.
+Continuing transfers to meet demands in the River Murray downstream of the Barmah Choke means the Goulburn system’s inter-valley trade (IVT) account owes about 210 GL to the Murray system.
 The Goulburn, Campaspe and Loddon systems can trade to the Victorian Murray system, New South Wales and South Australia while the total volume owed to the Murray system is less than 200 GL.
 The Goulburn, Campaspe and Loddon systems can trade from the Victorian Murray system, New South Wales and South Australia while the total volume owed to the Murray system is greater than zero.